gomex/frida-backend/README.md

 ```

-**NOTICE**: News Service only runs over SSL.
-If you are using a self signed cert (as the one we use for testing) make sure Frida UI can make calls to it by adding an exception for the certificate in the browser.
+**NOTICE**: frida-backend only runs over SSL.
+If you are using a self signed cert (as the one we use for testing) make sure frida-frontend can make calls to it by adding an exception for the certificate in the browser.
 To do so, make a request through the browser to the API and when prompted by the browser, add an exception for the certificate.

 ## Installing dependencies